Donate $2 Towards this Article

-I have one nice and well-thought-out bathing suit purchase, and by nice, I mean expensive.
+I have one nice and well-thought-out bathing suit purchase.
 I spent a long time in the dressing room when I bought it, scrutinizing myself from every possible angle and imagining comments other people might make about how I look in it.

 Historically, I’ve had a difficult time making clothing purchases.

 Sure, most stores have a decent return policy.
-More so, it’s the fear of trying something on one day and being absolutely disgusted with how I feel in it.
+For me, though, it’s the fear of trying something on one day and being disgusted with how I feel in it.
 It might be the feeling of tightness, of having to pull my jeans up over my hips and thighs.
 It could be the top of my pants cutting into my stomach when I lean forward.

 Fat is a substance that keeps my organs warm and my brain nourished, among many other important functions.